Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Related Work

 \section{Related Work}

 The relay channel was introduced in \cite{Meul71}.
-The seminal work \cite{Cov79} derives an upper bound on the capacity of the relay channel.
+The seminal work \cite{Cov79} derives an upper bound on the capacity of the relay channel by developing cut-set arguments.
 Moreover, different relaying strategies are presented, among them the \emph{decode-and-forward} strategy which is shown to be capacity achieving for the \emph{degraded relay channel} \cite[Theorem 1]{Cov79}.
-In \cite[Section 9]{Kra07} relaying strategies are comprehensively revised.
+In \cite[Section 9]{Kra07} relaying strategies are comprehensively reviewed and a \emph{partial-decode-and-forward} strategy is proposed.
+This forms a special case of \cite[Theorem 7]{Cov79} and achieves capacity on the \emph{semideterministic} relay channel \cite{Gam82} and a relay channel with \emph{orthogonal components} \cite{Gam05}.
 The half-duplex relay channel is explored in \cite{Ho05}.
 Two-way communication channels were introduced in \cite{Shan61}.
 The work \cite{Rank05} establishes the idea of exchanging messages in a bi-directional way over a relay.
 In \cite{Oech08} the broadcast phase of the \emph{two-phase two-way relay channel} (see Fig. \ref{fig:2WRC2STEPS}) is considered and the capacity achieving coding scheme is derived if the relay has available both dialog messages.
-Using a \emph{compress-and-forward} strategy for this relay channel is analyzed in \cite{Schnurr07} while \cite{Nam08} and \cite{Wil10} show how to outperform this by using \emph{structured codes}. \cite{Pop07} proposes a three-phase scheme (see Fig. \ref{fig:2WRC3STEPS_ALT}) and obtains the achievable rates with network coding.
-In \cite{Schnurr08} this scheme is also examined and additionally a four-phase scheme is put forward. \cite{Rank06} studies the full-duplex two-way relay channel while \cite{Guend08} focuses on a separated full-duplex model. \cite{Ave08} comes up with a deterministic approach to approximate the capacity of the two-way relay channel.
+Using a \emph{compress-and-forward} strategy for this relay channel is analyzed in \cite{Schnurr07} while \cite{Nam08} \cite{Nam10} and \cite{Wil10} show how to outperform this by using \emph{structured codes}. \cite{Pop07} proposes a three-phase scheme (see Fig. \ref{fig:2WRC3STEPS_ALT}) and obtains the achievable rates with network coding.
+This scheme is also examined in \cite{Schnurr08} and additionally a four-phase scheme is put forward. \cite{Rank06} studies the full-duplex two-way relay channel while \cite{Guend08} focuses on a separated full-duplex model.
+A separated two-way relay channel with feedback is subject of the work \cite{Fon11}. \cite{Ave08} comes up with a deterministic approach to approximate the capacity of the Gaussian two-way relay channel.